lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 	-  <lu_zero@videolan.org>
 	-  [@lu-zero](https://github.com/lu-zero) on GitHub

-- Packaging software in Gentoo let you experience about every possible pitfalls and shortcomings in languages **and** their build systems.
+- Packaging software in Gentoo let you see most of the languages **AND**  build systems shortcomings.
-- Writing complex mutimedia code is always interesting, you have some heavy constraints since you need performance **AND** keep the code robust at the same time.
+- Writing complex mutimedia code you need performance **AND** keep the code __robust__ at the same time.
 ---
 # Introduction
 - Picking a language for a project